 The associate in accounting program is designed to prepare students for immediate entry into the accounting field.
-It combines a concentration in accounting and computer science with business, economics, and general education subjects.
+It combines a concentration in accounting and computer science with business, economics and general education subjects.
 This program is especially appropriate for positions in businesses that require a small but knowledgeable accounting staff.
-As all of the credits are fully transferable to the four-year accounting major at Trine University, it serves as an excellent program for students who subsequently plan to seek a Bachelor of Science in Business Administration degree with an accounting major.
+As all of the credits are fully transferable to the four-year accounting major at Trine University, it serves as an excellent program for students who subsequently plan to seek a Bachelor of Science degree with an accounting major.
+A specified number of credit hours must be taken in each section described below.
+Prerequisites as shown in the Course Descriptions section of this catalog must be carefully observed.
+Excess credit hours in a section may not ordinarily be counted toward requirements in another section.